piersfinlayson/piersfinlayson.github.io/_posts/2024-02-10-my-raspberry-pi-horde.md

 * Then I have 2 Prusa 3D printers, both controlled by Pi Zero Ws running Octoprint, one with a Pi camera attached.
 Despite the dire warnings from Octoprint I've never hit a problem controlling these printers with Pi Zeros.
 One of these Pis is connected via USB to the printer, the other soldered directly to the Prusa control board.

+* I also have a Pi Zero W (why I'm using the W for this I'm not sure!) emulating a Commodore 1541 disk drive, using a Pi1541 hat and the [Pi1541 software](https://github.com/pi1541/Pi1541).
+I use this with my VIC-20s and C64s.

 Moving on from the Zeros, I use a Raspberry Pi 3 A+ as a commissioning and test device for the M-Bus Master Hats which I sell.
 I have these Hats manufactured for me in China, but as the testing requires M-Bus meters I put them through their paces at home, and also program the EEPROM so the Hats can be detected automatically by the Pi.
 I really like the smaller form-factor of the A+, but given sales of the cases I sell alongside the Hats, they do not seem to be very popular generally.

 <figure>
   <img alt="Some Raspberry Pis" src="/static/img/pi_servers_feb_24.jpg" width="480" />